 Immunotherapy or immune-based cancer treatment, currently being evaluated in numerous cancer types, has the potential to further improve cure rates.
 Cancer immunotherapy is designed to help boost a patient’s immune system, which is often compromised following a cancer diagnosis.
 Immunotherapy enables the immune system to recognize, target, and eliminate cancer cells.
-Currently, there are several available immunotherapy agents on the market.
+(Top of Page)

 In order to facilitate the safe administration of chemotherapy drugs and to make drawing blood for tests easier, a semi-permanent device (Portacath or PasPort) will be inserted.
 These devices consist of a small tube (catheter) placed into a large vein behind your clavicle or in your upper arm.
 The catheter is connected to a small device called a port that is about the diameter of a nickel and is placed underneath your skin (nothing shows from the outside).

 A Portacath is placed beneath the skin of the upper chest.
 Placement of a Portacath takes about 10 minutes and is done by me in an outpatient surgery setting.
 The procedure can be done under either a local anesthetic or a brief general anesthetic; it’s your choice.